odeblic/asset-management/README.md

 * The first script, called **coin.py**, is about the probabilities with a head or tail game

 * The second script, called **dice.py**, is about the probabilities with a dice game

-## These programs

-Now, let's play !

-> The better is the sooner...

 ###Overview :